2026 Home Office Setup Ideas & Must-Have Essentials

 Webcam

-Built-in webcams are often low quality.
-An external webcam improves image clarity and professionalism for video calls.
+Built-in webcams are often low-quality, so investing in an external one enhances image clarity and professionalism during video calls.

 Microphone